selforganising/foundersandcoders/_posts/2014-05-16-django-prerequisites.md

     mkdir -p $WORKON_HOME$
     source /usr/local/bin/virtualenvwrapper.sh
     mkvirtualenv env1

+Although do make sure that *pip* is installing in */usr/local/bin*.
+On some systems it will be different.
+To check, try:

+    which virtualenvwrapper

+and adjust the path to virtualenvwrapper above, if necessary.

 Now we have to write lines 3 and 5 in your terminal’s start up files so we don’t have to write all these commands every time we want to use virtualenvwrapper (assuming that you are using the nano test editor):

     nano ~/.bash_profile